robik/discussions-and-proposals/proposals/0000-extract-runtime.md

  - Leveraging dynamic library constructor and destructor functions (`attribute(constructor)`/`attribute(destructor)`)

    This can be hard to do right, but ideally would be build-time only without any changes required in code or at runtime.
+   Unfortunately this only work with dynamic libraries, so we would require all modules to be linked dynamically which is suboptimal.

  - Exposing a Well known function that registers itself in React Native runtime